epheo/blog/articles/defms/index.rst

 .. article-info::
     :date: Feb 24, 2018
-    :read-time: 5 min read
+    :read-time: 2 min read

-Let’s have a closer look at the current implementation of our global email delivery system.
+Let's have a closer look at the current implementation of our global email delivery system.

 It scaled out from the very early stage of our network while all mail addresses was